nhsd-a2si/a2si-capacity-infrastructure/README.md

      diligent use of SecurityGroups (Note to self: TODO) but it would be nice to throw up a private/public architecture before beta.

-  2. There is no multi AZ.
-This is bad for availability.
-It would be good to correct this also.

 # Pre-requisites

 ## Tools